Loading...

 Common measurement equivalents in grams

-Mechanically separated beef is a paste-like meat product produced by forcing beef bones with attached edible meat through a sieve under high pressure.
-This process separates the bone from the meat tissue, resulting in a finely textured ingredient often used in processed meats like hot dogs and sausages.
+It is a paste-like meat product produced by forcing beef bones with attached edible meat through a sieve or similar device under high pressure to separate the bone from the edible meat tissue.

 raw mechanically separated beef is a versatile ingredient found in cuisines around the world.
 With 260 calories per 100g and 15.2 grams of protein, it's a nutritious addition to many dishes.